1759-11-20 - Battle of Maxen

 - Saint-Ignon Dragoons (4 sqns)

-Reichsarmee Contingent deployed near Gieshübel under the command of the Prince of Stolberg
+Reichsarmee Contingent under the command of FML Prinz von Stolberg

-- Kleefeld's and Ried's Brigades deployed at Zaschendorf
+- GML Kleefeld's and Ried's detachements deployed at Zaschendorf

 N.B.: some of the Grenzer light troops present came from the following units: